Network Updates / Worldwide / 2021-07-14

 Aside from reducing the number of private vehicles on the road, mayors in around 100 cities have said that investing in public transport, particularly in electric form, could create 4.6 million jobs by 2030.

-Shenzhen in China is the world’s first city to fully electrify its bus fleet.
-Apart from the noticeable reduction in noise, the city’s 16,000 electric buses emit nearly 50 per cent less C02 and much fewer pollutants.
+Shenzhen, China, is the world’s first city to fully electrify its bus fleet.
+Apart from the noticeable noise reduction, the city’s 16,000 electric buses emit nearly 50 per cent less C02 and much fewer pollutants.
 Shenzhen Bus Group, the largest of the three bus companies in the city, estimates that an electric bus costs approximately $98,000 annually, compared to $112,000 for a diesel bus.

 Solution 3 – Raising emission standards (improve)

 Emission standards are legally enforceable regulations that stipulate the allowed rate of emissions into the atmosphere.
-Raising emissions standards for all vehicles takes heavy polluters off the road and drives market demand for cleaner vehicles.
+Raising emissions standards for all vehicles takes heavy polluters off the road and drives market demand for cleaner vehicles — further reducing urban transport emissions.

-Cities like London and Oxford have created Low Emission Zones (LEZs) where the most polluting vehicles are prohibited.
-In some LEZs, the most polluting vehicles have to pay more if they enter the area.
-Studies conducted in Germany found that hospitals in LEZs diagnosed significantly less air pollution related diseases than those outside of them, making LEZs an effective policy to reduce levels of air pollution in targeted areas.
+Cities like London and Oxford have created Low-Emission Zones (LEZs), where the most polluting vehicles are prohibited.
+In some LEZs, the most polluting vehicles must pay more to enter the area.
+Studies conducted in Germany found that hospitals in LEZs diagnosed significantly fewer air pollution-related diseases than those outside of them, making LEZs an effective policy to reduce levels of air pollution in targeted areas.

-In Europe, soot-free vehicles are typically vehicles certified to Euro 6.
-Details of Euro 7, the final standard, will be announced in 2021 and come into force in 2025, before the complete adoption of electric vehicles takes place to further limit climate change and air pollution.
+In Europe, soot-free vehicles are typically certified to Euro 6.
+Euro 7, the final standard, will come into force in 2025 before the complete adoption of electric vehicles to limit climate change and air pollution further.

-The Climate and Clean Air Coalition (CCAC), Heavy Duty Diesel Vehicles and Engines Initiative, is pushing for major reductions in black carbon emissions through adoption of cleaner fuels and stricter vehicle regulations, particularly in emerging economies where diesel fuel is often of a lower quality.
-The coalition has worked in Latin America and Asia to produce black carbon inventories, form national task forces and to set target dates for improved national fuel standards.
+The Climate and Clean Air Coalition (CCAC), Heavy Duty Diesel Vehicles and Engines Initiative pushes for major reductions in black carbon emissions through adopting cleaner fuels and stricter vehicle regulations, particularly in emerging economies where diesel fuel is often of lower quality.
+The coalition has worked in Latin America and Asia to produce black carbon inventories, form national task forces, and set target dates for improved national fuel standards.

 Solution 3 – Smart land-use policies (avoid)

-Integrating transport and land-use policies is another way to reduce emissions by lessening the need for motorised trips.
-During the COVID-19 lockdowns, several cities enacted policies to allow for “tactical urbanism,” including Oakland, California’s Slow Streets, Nairobi’s Placemaking Week and Mexico City’s #CAMINA with residents working together with authorities to improve access to public spaces and pedestrian safety through signage, reduced road speeds and closed streets to through-traffic.
+Integrating transport and land-use policies is another way to reduce urban transport emissions by lessening the need for motorised trips.
+During the COVID-19 lockdowns, several cities enacted policies to allow for “tactical urbanism.”
+Oakland, California’s Slow Streets, Nairobi’s Placemaking Week and Mexico City’s #CAMINA had residents working together with authorities to improve access to public spaces and pedestrian safety through signage, reduced road speeds and closed streets to through-traffic.

-Travel management strategies reduce overall vehicle use, traffic congestion, road accidents and emissions by mixing mobility choices and land-use policies.
-These strategies are often implemented by incentivizing alternatives for example, carpool lanes, park & ride stations or subsidized public transport for students, while discouraging personal vehicle use, implementing fuel taxes, parking fees or traffic calming devices.
+Also, travel management strategies can reduce overall vehicle use, traffic congestion, road accidents, and emissions by mixing mobility choices and land-use policies.
+These strategies are often implemented by incentivizing alternatives.
+Carpool lanes, park-and-ride stations, or subsidized public transport for students discourage personal vehicle use, while implementing fuel taxes, parking fees, or traffic calming devices can also reduce emissions and road traffic accidents.

-In addition, by adding thinking about transport in urban spatial planning, policymakers can ensure that residential, business and social activities are located close to mass transit, which will further decrease reliance on cars.
+By considering transport and health linkages in urban spatial planning, policymakers can ensure that residential, business and social activities are located close to mass transit, further decreasing reliance on cars.
 Innovative examples include Atlanta’s transit-oriented soccer league, with a network of fields linked to mass transit stations, and Curitiba’s (Brazil) Bus Rapid Transit (BRT) system, where mass transit options are located in dense residential areas.

 Solution 5 – Electric vehicles (improve)

 In addition to emitting no harmful air pollution, electric vehicles have significantly lower climate change emissions than conventional cars.
-That is because they produce no direct emissions through the tailpipe and fuelling process.
+They produce no direct emissions through the tailpipe and fuelling process.
 Direct emissions are smog-forming pollutants, such as nitrogen oxides, and GHGs, like carbon dioxide.

-Electric vehicles also typically produce fewer life cycle emissions than conventional vehicles because emissions for electricity generation are lower than for burning gasoline or diesel.
+Electric vehicles also typically produce fewer life-cycle emissions than conventional vehicles.
+This is because emissions from electricity generation are lower than those from burning gasoline or diesel.

 The right policies and investments from city and national governments will accelerate the transition to a zero-emissions transportation system.
-In countries like Norway, as much as 60 per cent of the cars sold in the country in 2020 were electric, while in Kenya where the United Nations Environment Programme (UNEP) has partnered with the Shenzhen Shenling Car Company, rangers are piloting e-motorcycles to move around Nairobi’s 1000-hectare Karura Forest.
+In Norway, as many as 60 per cent of the cars sold in the country in 2020 were electric.
+In Kenya, the United Nations Environment Programme (UNEP) has partnered with the Shenzhen Shenling Car Company, rangers are piloting e-motorcycles to move around Nairobi’s 1000-hectare Karura Forest.

-(It should be noted that while cleaner vehicle technologies are an important element of air pollution and climate mitigation, reducing reliance on private vehicles and motorized transport is as important, and can yield additional benefits to health.
-Bus fleet improvements, such as policies mandating the inclusion of particle filters, low-sulphur diesel and the transition from diesel vehicles to compressed natural gas (CNG), electricity, or other alternative fuels, decreases harmful particle emissions.)
+Cleaner vehicle technologies are an important element for reducing urban transport emissions and climate mitigation.
+However, reducing reliance on private vehicles and motorized transport is as important and can yield additional health benefits.
+Transit-oriented planning, which increases safe walking and cycling and the use of public transport, has direct benefits for health.
+Bus fleet improvements, policies mandating the inclusion of particle filters, low-sulphur diesel and the transition from diesel vehicles to compressed natural gas (CNG), electricity, or other alternative fuels decrease harmful emissions.

 Additional resources: